jtdaddy2004/linuxcheatsheet/README.md

-				-find = will find folders, directories and so much more -/var = shows looking in the VAR folder, if just / will look in root -type f = looking for a specic type of something   d = dir f=file (look on man pages for more info) -exec = executing an aribtrary command on a file -head -20 = this just gives me the first 20 items I want to look at,  tail = gives me the last of the items
+				-find = will find folders, directories and so much more -/var = shows looking in the VAR folder, if just / will look in root -type f = looking for a specic type of something
+		    	-d = dir
+		  		-f=file (look on man pages for more info)
+				-exec = executing an aribtrary command on a file -head -20 = this just gives me the first 20 items I want to look at,  tail = gives me the last of the items